Back to school lunches: Eating smart

-The kids are back in school, if not, they will be soon.
+Back to school season has arrived.
 In addition to the nightly rituals of homework and making sure things are ready for the next day comes the daily “what will they eat for lunch” discussion.
 For some, that can be a struggle.

 Being hungry has an enormous impact on a student’s ability to learn, so you want to make sure your child has enough to eat during the day.
-At the same time you want it to be healthy – but they have to WANT to eat it, too.
+At the same time you want it to be healthy, but they have to want to eat it, too.
 It can be a delicate balance.

-When it comes to school lunches Miller says planning ahead is key.
+Shelby Miller is a pediatric dietitian with the University of Illinois College of Medicine.
+When it comes to school lunches, Miller says planning ahead is key.
 Most schools have a menu that is sent out.
 She encourages families to look at those menus and decide if what’s offered is something their child will eat or not.
-If they don’t eat lunch they can come home hungry and either eat a huge snack and won’t eat dinner, or they just eat all night, which can lead to obesity.
+If they don’t eat lunch they can come home hungry and either eat a huge snack and won’t eat dinner.
+Or they just eat all night, which can lead to obesity.

 Miller says it’s okay to send your child with some healthy extras to go along with the cafeteria lunch.

 If you pack your child’s lunch, Miller says to try to balance it with all of the food groups including fruits and vegetables, and don’t go overboard on grains.
-She says if your child doesn’t like the lowfat white milk offered go for water, even using flavor drops is okay.
-The occasional chocolate or strawberry milk often sold by schools is okay on occasion, think of it as a once-a-week treat.
+She says if your child doesn’t like the low-fat white milk offered, go for water.
+Even using flavor drops is okay.
+The occasional chocolate or strawberry milk often sold by schools is okay on occasion.
+Think of it as a once-a-week treat.

-When it comes to high schoolers, one of the biggest issues is them skipping lunch altogether because they can’t get to the lunchroom with enough time to eat or they head straight to the a la cart lines with pizza and chips or sugary treats.
+When it comes to high schoolers, one of the biggest issues is them skipping lunch altogether because they can’t get to the lunchroom with enough time to eat or they head straight to the a la cart lines with pizza, chips or sugary treats.
 Miller says while those are okay every once in a while, they shouldn’t an everyday occurrence.